mypiaware/virtual-radar-server-installation/README.md

 The stable version of VRS (ver 2.4.4) appears to have an issue with the latest versions of Mono (versions equal to or greater than 6.4) on some Debian-based operating systems.
 The issue is the plane icons and the altitude stalks will not appear on the VRS webpage.

-However, the preview version (ver 3.0.0 Beta) of VRS will not have this issue with the latest versions of Mono.
-The drawback is that the preview version is under development.
+However, the preview versions (versions 2.4.5 or 3.0.0) of VRS will not have this issue with the latest versions of Mono.
+The drawback is that these preview versions are under development.

-This VRS installation script allows the user to choose to install either the latest stable version (ver 2.4.4) or the under-development preview version (ver 3.0.0 Beta).
-If wanting to change from one version to another, simply run the script again and choose the other version to install.
+This VRS installation script allows the user to choose to install either the latest stable version or an under-development preview version.
+If wanting to change from one version to another, simply run the script again and choose another version to install.
 This script will cleanly remove whichever version was already installed by this script and then install the newly selected version.

-Although installing the preview version of VRS may solve the Mono issue, the preview version may introduce additional unforseen issues.
-Please use caution when installing the preview version.
+Although installing a preview version (versions 2.4.5 or 3.0.0) of VRS may solve the Mono issue, a preview version may introduce additional unforseen issues.
+Please use caution when installing a preview version.

+If any method of downgrading Mono has been found for the operating systems that need to have Mono downgraded, please kindly post instructions in the Issues section of this GitHub project.
+Thanks in advance!

 As of this writing, the default versions of Mono that will get installed on the following operating systems are: